carolyn2004/bookaroo/README.md

 # Implementated:
 Front End
 # To be Implemented:
-Backend + Google Firebase Firestore (making the app functional)
+Backend + Google Firebase Firestore (making the app functional with API)
+# Creative Features I would implement in the future:
+- When the user first joins the app, they will be able to indicate the types of book they like to read
+- Based on available data, use AI to recommend books user might be interested in